 Provide a learning environment where challenges for the learner are balanced with support from the supervisor, team and partner agencies.

-Undertake ongoing negotiation and review between learner and supervisor in relation to CLD competences/indicators and how these are being demonstrated and evidenced.
+Undertake ongoing negotiation and review between Student CLD Practitioner and supervisor in relation to CLD competences/indicators and how these are being demonstrated and evidenced.

 Work towards increasing learners’ ability and application of reflective practice by developing and modelling praxis.

-Assess the learner and provide structured feedback around relevant and measureable learning outcomes.
+Assess the Student CLD Practitioner and provide structured feedback around relevant and measureable learning outcomes.

-Give clear and timely feedback to any learner and educational provider if it appears that the learner is not meeting the standard to achieve a pass grade.
+Give clear and timely feedback to any Student CLD Practitioner and educational provider if it appears that the learner is not meeting the standard to achieve a pass grade.
 Create a development plan where appropriate.

+For Educational Providers

+Provide on-going Student CLD Practitioner and supervisor support, guidance and feedback on progress.

+Undertake visits as scheduled in the agreement/contract at start of each term/year/semester/unit as appropriate

+Undertake any necessary academic assessment and ensure that the supervisor is kept in the loop where any additional work is deemed to be required.

+Provide opportunity for any general issues to be raised by all parties.

+need to turn this into a worksheet ??????

+This area is provided for you to make notes to support you in your placement and offers some prompts to start the dialogue with your Educational Provider and/or Placement Provider.

+Move the following into one of the templates?

+5. Post Placement

+The following are good practice points to adopt Post placement.

-Post placement:
+Post Placement:

+For Student CLD Practitioners

 Share your experience with other students and the placement agency.

 Continue to review and self-assess your own professional learning and areas for future academic and professional development.

-This area is provided for you to make notes to support you in your placement and offers some prompts to start the dialogue with your Educational Provider and/or Placement Provider.

-4. Guidelines for Educational Provider

-The following are good practice points or suggestions to be considered during the placement process.

-Links for further guidance on these areas – can be found here Full details of the URL are on page 22

-Pre-placement:
+For Placement Providers

+Provide the necessary assessment report on placement and reflect on the process.

+Provide evaluation/feedback to educational provider on any improvements to the learning provision.

-Provide pre-placement preparation for learners.
-Ensuring learners gain an understanding of professional standards and ethics. more detail/suggested checklist can be found – here Full details of the URL are on page 22
+Further guidance for Placement providers can be found – here Full details of the URL are on page 22

-Produce practice/placement guidance documents – handbook for learners and placement providers; placements forms, such as assessment forms; information on the placement review process; placement evaluation.

-Develop networks with the placement providers to secure quality placements and practice opportunities.

-Organise staff development opportunities for supervisors/tutors.

-Co-ordinate the placement/ practice learning and the assessment reports/feedback process.

-Establish clear lines of communication with the placement agency.

-Oversee the learner practice learning plan.

-Collate agency profiles to support the matching, visiting and negotiation of placements.

-Provide pre-placement seminars for learners and practitioners.

-During Placement:

-Provide on-going learner and supervisor support, guidance and feedback on progress.

-Undertake visits as required.

-Undertake any necessary academic assessment.

-Provide opportunity for any general issues to be raised by all parties.

-Post Placement:
+For Educational Provider

 Review placement learning process

-Create opportunities for learners to reflect on the placement and consider the impact of theory on their practice and the practice of the agency.
+Create opportunities for Student CLD Practitioners to reflect on the placement and consider the impact of theory on their practice and the practice of the agency.

 Provide an opportunity to discuss future practice learning opportunities.

-Checklist for Good Practice before during and after placement